 These changes will take effect starting in FY2019-20, which begins July 1, 2019.
 Current GOS partners will continue to report annually at one of the three reporting deadlines, and as previously communicated, they will receive the same allocation in FY2018-19 as in the past two years.
-Base award amounts for FY2019-20 and more detailed review criteria for merit awards will be shared with General Operating Support partners by the end of 2018.
+Reports will continue to be accepted in three cycles with deadlines in November, February, and May.

 How will RACC evaluate equity work in GOS partners?

-Rather than having a separate merit award or category for equity work, RACC will be evaluating equity work in all three merit award categories — operational health, community benefit, and artistic programming.
+Rather than having a separate Investment Award or category for equity work, RACC will be evaluating equity work in all three Investment Award categories – Community Impact, Operations, and Artistic Work.
 For example, the diversity of an organization’s staff and board is one indicator of operational health.
 The GOS report will continue to include demographic questions.

 How will these changes impact organizations based in Washington or Clackamas Counties?

 Organizations based in Washington and Clackamas counties do not receive funding from Portland’s Arts Education & Access Fund and will not be impacted by most of these changes.
-These organizations will see changes to the GOS report forms, but will continue to receive county funding as a base award.
-They will not be eligible to receive merit awards.
+These organizations will see changes to the GOS report forms, but will continue to receive county funding as a Base Award.
+They will not be eligible to receive Investment Awards.